jmussman/auth0-publish-scopes/README.md

 So the authorization server manages the permissions for a user, and ought to be able to tell the application what scopes are authorized to be granted for that specific user.
 The easy way to do this is to add a claim to the ID token when it is requested, and then the application can learn what permissions the user is granted and ask for the specific permissions it wants from that set.
+This of course requires two round-trips to the authorization server, one to pick up the ID token, and the second to pick up an API access token with the necessary permissions.
+An example of doing the two-step for a SPA is located in the project [Auth0-Pyrates-SPA](https://jmussman/auth0-pyrates-spa).

+Building on top of that, if the application gets the list of what permissions the user actually has, it can use that information to limit what the user can see in the application.
+The API access token may not be what the application focus is on.

 This is one of a series of action examples that may be used as a foundation for building what you need.